Healthcare Cybersecurity – Where are You Vulnerable?

 Prevent Cyber Crime in Healthcare

 Hackers seek easy targets.
 The first step in defending yourself is to reduce your vulnerabilities.
 One of the best ways to do this it to become more preemptive by conducting thorough and scheduled assessments of the organization’s IT environment, optimally at six-month (or at least annually) intervals.
 The major components to evaluate are an organization’s file, database, and other servers; other hardware including PCs and mobile devices, software, wired and wireless data networks; and internet connections.
 The assessment should encompass a complete, end-to-end vulnerability and threat identification for all application systems, users, and devices in all locations, both on and off of the organization’s network.
 Key findings must be documented, and action plans developed, implemented, and tracked to completion, with the process repeated at scheduled intervals.

-Vulnerability management is the cyclical practice of identifying, classifying, remediating, and mitigating vulnerabilities.
+Vulnerability management is the cyclical practice of identifying, classifying, remediation, and mitigating vulnerabilities.
 Coker provides cybersecurity education and training and conducts in-depth, one-time, and ongoing IT security assessments for hospitals and other provider organizations.
-We also offer a Security as a Service (SaaS) for entities that have limited budgets to tackle IT security needs.
-Call 678-832-2021 to speak with one of our experienced IT security advisors.